RichardZhu6/LNPDB/README.md

 git clone https://github.com/NVIDIA/apex.git
 cd apex
-pip install -v --no-build-isolation --disable-pip-version-check . cd .. cd ..
+pip install -v --no-build-isolation --disable-pip-version-check .
 ```

-These packages are imported into our notebook in the first cell; we can now begin training and evaluating AGILE models.
+These packages are imported into our notebook in the second cell; we can now begin training and evaluating AGILE models.

-The pre-trained AGILE deep learning model is provided in AGILE/ckpt/pretrained_agile_60k and will be fine-tuned on five cross-validation splits.
+The pre-trained AGILE deep learning model is provided in `AGILE/ckpt/pretrained_agile_60k` and will be fine-tuned on five cross-validation splits.

 The data provided in [repo](https://github.com/bowang-lab/AGILE) was split (80% train/20% validation) randomly to create these splits.

-To train AGILE splits on its data, refer to the second and third cells in the notebook (splitting data and finetuning splits, respectively).
+To train AGILE splits on its data, refer to the third, fourth, and fifth cells in the notebook (splitting data, moving finetune_LNPDB.py into AGILE from `LNPDB/data/LNPDB_For_AGILE/scripts`, and finetuning splits, respectively).

 Note that the trained model checkpoints are already provided in this repository, so it is not necessary to run the commands.

-The models and their results are now placed in `../LNPDB_for_AGILE/cv_splits`.
+The models and their results are now placed in `LNPDB/data/LNPDB_for_AGILE/cv_splits`.

-To use the trained models to predict delivery efficacy for new LNP data, place your new LNP data into the folder `../LNPDB_for_AGILE/data`.
+To use the trained models to predict delivery efficacy for new LNP data, place your new LNP data into the folder `LNPDB/data/LNPDB_for_AGILE/input_data`.

-AGILE requires data to be processed into Mordred molecular feature descriptors, which can be generated using [repo](https://github.com/mordred-descriptor/mordred) as described in the fourth cell of the notebook.
+AGILE requires data to be processed into Mordred molecular feature descriptors, which can be generated using [repo](https://github.com/mordred-descriptor/mordred) as described in the sixth cell of the notebook.

-Once the molecular feature descriptors are generated, the data can be input to the AGILE splits to predict delivery efficacy for new LNP data, following the fifth cell of the notebook.
+Once the molecular feature descriptors are generated, the data can be input to the AGILE splits to predict delivery efficacy for new LNP data, following the seventh and eighth cells of the notebook that move infer_vis_LNPDB.py into AGILE from `LNPDB/data/LNPDB_For_AGILE/scripts`, update the .yaml, and make predictions on data.